 A complicated Letter of Intent (LOI) involving parties to a planned car sales venture lies at the heart of Dicosola v.
-Ryan, 2015 IL App(1st) 150007, a case that addresses the level of consideration required to support a written contract in Illinois and when a promise is too illusory to be enforced.
+Ryan, 2015 IL App(1st) 150007, a case that addresses the level of consideration required to support a written contract in Illinois.

 The plaintiff alleged that under the LOI, the defendant was to invest $1M with the plaintiff who would, along with her business partner, use those funds to establish and run the dealership.
 In return for her investment, the defendant would get a 10% share of the business.
 The LOI also called for the defendant to establish a 401(k) account for the benefit of the parties.

-Decried as a “drafting nightmare” by the court for its chaotic structure, the LOI was silent on the timing: it didn’t say when the dealership would be up and running, how plaintiff would utilize defendant’s funds or even what the plaintiff’s and her partner’s roles were once the dealership “went live.”
+Decried as a “drafting nightmare” by the court for its chaotic structure, the LOI was silent on the timing: it didn’t say when the dealership would open, how plaintiff would utilize defendant’s funds or even what the plaintiff’s and her partner’s roles were once the dealership went live.

 When the defendant pulled out of the deal, the plaintiff sued for breach of contract and specific performance.
 The trial court dismissed the complaint with prejudice and the plaintiff appealed.